near/docs/docs/6.integrator/implicit-accounts.md

 ## Creating an account locally {#creating-an-account-locally}

-For a purpose of this demo, we'll use the `betanet` network.
+For the purpose of this demo, we'll use the `betanet` network.

 ### Set `betanet` network {#set-betanet-network}